JvanKatwijk/qt-dab/README.md

 Step 1
 -----------------------------------------------------------------

-- :information_source:  In the repository, the sources for 6.9 are in the subdirectory *qt-dab-6.9*.
+- :information_source:  In the repository, the sources for the current Qt-DAB version (6.9.3) are in the directory "qt-dab".
+All sources and include files are found in subdirectories of the subdirectory "sources",

-The subdirectories contain a *.pro file with configuration information for use with *qmake*, and a *CMakeLists.txt* file with configuration information for use with *cmake*.
+The directory "qt-dab" contain a *.pro file with configuration information for use with *qmake*, and a *CMakeLists.txt* file with configuration information for use with *cmake*.

 For building the AppImage on Ubuntu 20, I load the required libraries as given below: